mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some ways to increase efficiency?
 - What are some ways to decrease ripple?
 - How does switching frequency impact frequency/ripple?
+- What components are most responsible for efficiency losses?
+- Why should ripple be decreased?
+- When does ripple not as matter as much?

 ### PFM Operation
 - What can you do to increase efficiency at light loads?
-- What's PFM?
+- Explain PFM operation.
 - What's the difference between PFM and PWM?
+- How does the ripple compare between PFM and PWM?
+- What happens to the inductor current?
+- Describe the charge/discharge cycle of inductor and capacitor.

 ### Controls/Stability
 - How do inductor/capacitor values impact stability?
-- Explain different control schemes.
+- Explain different control topologies.
 - What is slope compensation and when is it needed?
+- Explain subharmonic oscillation.
+- How is transient response characterized?
+- What is a feed-forward capacitor?

 ### Multiphase Buck Converters
 - What is a multiphase buck converter?
 - How do they work and what challenges are presented?
 - When should they be used?
 - How do they increase output current?
+- How do they impact transient response?

 ## Boost Converters